JBonifay/JBonifay/README.md

 </h3>

 <h2 align="center">
-I'm a Java / Spring Boot Developer 💻 !
+I'm a Java / Spring Boot Back-end developer 💻 !
 </h2>

-I enjoy the development of application, design architecture, TDD.
+I enjoy the development of applications, design architecture, TDD, clean code, ...

-My goal is become a software architect
+My goal is to become a Software architect

 ### 🤝 Connect with me: